CMPUT301F25powder/Skeddly-powder/README.md

 If you do not perform this step, the app will still function.
 However, screens that show a map will not work correctly.

+4. This project relies on Firebase Functions.
+You need to run `firebase deploy --only functions` inside of the `firebase` directory.
+Note that this requires the Blaze (PAYG) plan of Firebase.
+If you don't want to do that, you may also use the Firebase emulator by running `firebase emulators:start` inside of the `firebase` directory.
+Then, change the build variant inside of Android Studio by going to `build` -> `Select Build Variant`.
+By default, it will use the address `10.0.2.2` which is the default address for an Android emulator running on the same computer as the Firebase emulator.
+You can change this by creating a file `Skeddly/settings.properties` and adding the contents `EMULATOR_ADDRESS="10.0.2.2"` where you replace `10.0.2.2` with the address of your emulator.

-4. Open the project in Android Studio, and deploy to an emulator or physical device of your choosing.
+5. Open the project in Android Studio, and deploy to an emulator or physical device of your choosing.

 ## Quick Links